steveschluchter/next-smallest-self-duals-in-pseudosurfaces/README.txt

 The next smallest self-dual embeddable graphs in pseudosurfaces

-by Steven Schluchter and Juan Miguel Lazaro Ruiz.
+by Steven Schluchter and Juan Manuel Lazaro Ruiz.

 The article is in preparation.